-A DfID spokesperson told Devex that the agency “welcomes ASI’s temporary withdrawal from DfID procurement, which recognises the seriousness of our concerns about the supplier’s behaviour,” she said.
-“The problems identified by DfID through our own forensic investigation were fundamental and will not be solved with quick fixes.”
+A DFID spokesperson told Devex that the agency “welcomes ASI’s temporary withdrawal from DfID procurement, which recognises the seriousness of our concerns about the supplier’s behavior,” she said.
+“The problems identified by DFID through our own forensic investigation were fundamental and will not be solved with quick fixes.”

 ASI began the process of handing over ownership to employees in 2014, and the appointment of a non-executive chairperson and directors means ASI will be entirely employee owned.

 In an interview with Devex, outgoing Executive Chairman William Morrison said: “We recognise that we have lessons to learn and that mistakes were made.
 And we have been working hard and making major changes to the company to address these problems.”